Content Map Terms

 BC Provincial Nutrition Benefits Programs

-Provincial nutrition benefits are part of Health Supplements and Programs through the BC Ministry of Social Development and Poverty Reduction.
-Ministry services include income assistance, disability assistance and the BC Employment and Assistance Program (BCEA).
-BCEA nutrition benefits include:
+Provincial nutrition benefits are part of Health Supplements and Programs available through the BC Ministry of Social Development and Poverty Reduction.
+Delivered through the BC Employment and Assistance (BCEA) Program, the Ministry provides recipients of income assistance, disability assistance and hardship assistance with access to the following nutrition-related benefits:

 - Diet supplements